 3. Download the Mobile App

 Although there is a desktop version of Instagram, you can’t post pictures through it.
 You can edit your bio, scroll through your feed, and “like” photos.
 You can also see your notifications.

 However, without third-party tools, you can only share posts through the mobile app.
 So, make sure you download the mobile app in order to get the most benefit from the platform.

 Once you have an Instagram profile, turn it into a business account and make sure you write the perfect Instagram bio.
 This will give you access to the business features, which include analytics and a lot of extra advertising features.

 Instagram is a visual platform.
 It’s all about images, short videos, and stories.

 Images are the most popular form of content on Instagram.
 Make sure you’re posting quality images.
 Instagram is a mobile photography platform.
-So if you’re using images from a DSLR camera, sharpen them and adjust them for the web first before uploading them to your Instagram account.
+So if you’re using images from a DSLR camera or your phone, sharpen them and adjust them for the web first before uploading them to your Instagram account.